 Indian Tribal Art gives a glimpse into India’s rich heritage.
 It is a unique collection of diverse styles and representation.
 It has become an intrinsic part of the country’s cultural identity.
 The Indian tribal art is rich in expression and is a living form very much with the times.
 Traditional Indian tribal Art tries to wholly recreate the immortal charisma of Indian tribal life.
 One can easily come across exquisite pieces of Indian tribal art in different parts of India.

 Themes in Indian Tribal Art

-and sculptures are of exceedingly high quality and are documents of their cultural heritage.
+Indian Tribal Art is always delineated upon positive themes and ideas like birth, life, harvest, journey, jubilation or marriage.
+The Indian tribes pay due veneration and reverence to Mother Earth and its crucial elements.
+It is a tribal art form where life and ingenuity are fused.
 Tribes have made their own place in the contemporary world of art.
 The symbols portray the imaginations of men and these imaginations are the representative emotions of the people of a particular period and society.